Get 80% off your plan for your first 6 months.*

 Build your LinkedIn presence by:

-• Posting regularly: Share MTD updates and practical tips to demonstrate expertise
+• Posting regularly: Share MTD updates, deadline reminders, and practical tips to demonstrate expertise.

-• Joining relevant groups: Search for UK freelancer and gig-economy groups
+• Joining relevant groups: Search for UK freelancer and sole trader groups where members discuss tax and compliance.

 Join the Xero Partner Programme

-The Xero Partner Programme increases your visibility to sole traders searching for accounting help.
+The Xero Partner Programme increases your visibility to sole traders searching for accounting help with MTD-compatible software.

 As a Xero Partner, you can:

-• List your practice: Appear in the Xero Advisor Directory
+• List your practice: Appear in the Xero Advisor Directory, where sole traders can search for accountants by industry or location.

-Free resources are available to help you get ready:
+Free resources are available to help you get started:

 Ready to prepare your practice?
-Get one month free and start exploring MTD-compatible features.
+Get one month free and start exploring Xero's MTD-compatible features.

 FAQs on marketing to sole traders for MTD